Anto2Anto/Eufoury/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------

-BENEFITS OF THE APPICATION:
+BENEFITS OF THE APPLICATION:

 + The simpliest user-friendly interface

-+ Doesn't require resources (space, memory) to be launched
++ Doesn't require resources (space, memory) for launching

 + Open-sourced